TechZeph/media-bias-monitor/README.md

 <hr>

 <h2>License</h2>
 <p>This project is licensed under the <strong>PolyForm Noncommercial License 1.0.0</strong>.
-See the LICENSE file for all legal terms.</p>
+See the <a href="https://github.com/TechZeph/media-bias-monitor/blob/main/LICENSE.md">LICENSE file</a> for all legal terms.</p>